 libxml_disable_entity_loader() function to

-for the presence of ENTITY elements in the document type declaration; in
+the presence of ENTITY elements in the document type declaration; in such cases,

-such cases, we throw an Exception with an error message indicating that we
+we throw an Exception with an error message indicating that we don't accept

-bug 64938, we have decided to manage the PHP-FPM scenario using an
+have decided to manage the PHP-FPM scenario using an heuristic approach.
+We

 Note: the libxml library used by PHP to manage XML documents has been fixed against XEE attacks starting from libxml2 version 2.9.
 If you are using this version you can use the existing PHP functions without security concerns.